-When artists and designers create looks that are fanciful and offbeat, boho (short for Bohemian) is a catchall term that fits.
+When artists and designers create boho style rooms with looks that are fanciful and offbeat, it’s always interesting to explore their visions.
+Boho (short for Bohemian) is a catchall term that moved over from fashion to interiors.
 The boho walls I wrote about back in August had a more informal look that this trio, fished from Pinterest where such eccentric rooms have an avid fan base.
-Of course, it’s the flamboyant images that count — chief among them (and most attainable) the Zoffany Verdure wallpaper [top] by Melissa White a fantasy forest scene inspired by a late 17th century wallcloth.
+Of course, it’s the flamboyant images that count — chief among them (and most attainable) the Zoffany Verdure wallpaper [top] by Melissa White — a fantasy forest scene inspired by a late 17th century wallcloth.
 For me, the meandering colors and shapes writ large on the wall have a marvelous dreamy quality that transports the mid-century furniture and lighting, even the noteworthy 2011 polypropylene Masters chairs by Philippe Starck for Kartell, which Allison also has posted about.

 Back when I was an art student I was taught to look for visual clues to help define style.
-This amazing entry — with trees painted right up into the sloped ceiling – had a door in the shape of a Gothic arch, well-worn tile floors and a somewhat primitive electrical set up.
-So it’s safe to assume it’s an old building that can be appreciated for its thoroughly offbeat look and a yellow palette sometimes seen in 18th century faience pottery.
+This amazing entry, with its trees painted right up into the sloped ceiling, had a door in the shape of a Gothic arch, well-worn tile floors and a somewhat primitive electrical set up.
+So it’s safe to assume it’s an old building that can be appreciated for its thoroughly offbeat look.
+Additionally, this yellow and gray-black palette is sometimes seen in 18th century faience pottery.
 If I had to venture a guess to its location I would say Spain or England.
 Other ideas anyone?

 (Source: heals, chinoiseriechic, Pinterest)